phatnguyenuit/react-compose-providers/how-to-compose-react-providers-with-typescript.md

 }
 ```

-At this step, we have TypeScript types for our utility but looks like it does not work well, because we may have differnt Context value types.
+At this step, we have TypeScript types for our utility but looks like it does not work well, because we may have different Context value types.

 IDE should suggest us to provide the correct `props` for the given `Provider` instead of type anything as you wish